SRRT: Exploring Search Region Regulation for Visual Object Tracking

 { \textbf{Different Backbones.}} As shown in Tab.~\ref{tab:backbone_SRRTranst}, we investigate the SRR module with different backbones.
 The ResNet-50 version achieves the best performance with deeper network layers and still has a speed of 41.8 $fps$.
-When employing the ResNet-18 backbone, the runing speed (47.2 $fps$) almost catches up with the speed of the original TransT (47.3 $fps$), yet 3.4\% relatively higher than that of AUC.
-SRRT has little impact on speed because it selects a small search region for the main tracking scenes.
-Moreover, when we directly use a backbone of 5 convolutional layers (the first 5 layers in ResNet-18), the AUC also raises to 66.3\%, with a faster speed (49.3 $fps$) than the baseline; it clearly demonstrates the validity of the SRRT paradigm.
+When employing a ResNet-18 backbone, the running speed (47.2 $fps$) almost catches up with the speed of the original TransT (47.3 $fps$), yet 3.4\% relatively higher than that in terms of AUC.
+SRRT has a slight impact on speed because it selects a small search region for the main tracking scenes.
+Moreover, when we directly use a backbone of 5 convolutional layers (the first 5 layers in ResNet-18), surprisingly, the AUC also raises to 66.3\%, with a faster speed (49.3 $fps$) than the baseline; these results clearly demonstrate the validity of the SRRT paradigm.

-{ \textbf{Speed Influence.}} We study the speed influence of different search regions and our SRRT paradigm in Tab.~\ref{tab:SR ablation}.
-Experiments are run on a single Nvidia RTX 2080Ti GPU.
-With the $2^2$ times, $4^2$ times, and $6^2$ times search region, the base tracker has the speed of 51.9, 47.3 and 26.9$fps$, respectively.
-The latency begins to increase when employing a large search region ($6SR$). $2SR/4SR$ and $4SR/6SR$ means that the search region is restricted to $2SR/4SR$ and $4SR/6SR$, respectively, when running our SRRT.
-SRRT runs at a real time speed on GPU and outperforms all other solutions in performance.
+{ \textbf{Speed Influence.}} We study the speed influence of different search regions and SRRT paradigm in Tab.~\ref{tab:SR ablation}.
+Experiments are run on an Nvidia RTX 2080Ti GPU.
+With the $2^2$ times, $4^2$ times, and $6^2$ times search region, the base tracker has a speed of 51.9$fps$, 47.3$fps$, and 26.9$fps$, respectively.
+The latency begins to increase when employing a large search region ($6SR$). $2SR/4SR$ and $4SR/6SR$ means that the search region is restricted to $2SR/4SR$ and $4SR/6SR$, respectively, running under the SRRT paradigm.
+SRRT finally runs at a real-time speed and outperforms all other solutions.